 For the strawberry purée (this can be made up to 1-3 days ahead or frozen for longer)

-- In a small saucepan combine the strawberries, lemon juice and zest and rich of slat and bring them to a gentle simmer NOT a boil.
+- In a small saucepan combine the strawberries, lemon juice and zest and pinch of salt and bring them to a gentle simmer NOT a boil.

 - Continue to simmer stirring occasionally for a 30-40 min or so until the volume of the berries has reduced by at least half and thickened - too much liquid in the puree will affect the texture of the cake - it will make the cake more moist.